 Sam undertook her palliative medicine training across London and Surrey, earning a master’s degree with distinction in the ethics of cancer and palliative care.
 Her professional interests focus on understanding the barriers to accessing palliative and hospice care and increasing research activity in the hospice setting.
 Within ethics, Sam’s interests include the ethical challenges of advanced care planning and how best to engage a wider audience, including non-clinicians, in recognising, understanding and meeting the ethical challenges in everyday healthcare.

-Dr Samantha Lund FRCP Medical director Royal, Trinity Hospice
+Dr Samantha Lund FRCP Medical director, Royal Trinity Hospice

 The facts about hydration and nutrition in the last weeks of life and how to discuss with patients and families